 April 4, 1875 – German explorer and geographer of Africa Karl Mauch passed away at the age of 37 at Stuttgart in modern-day Germany.
 He reported on the archaeological ruins of Great Zimbabwe in 1871 during his search for the biblical land of Ophir.

-April 4, 1884 – James M. Robertson, who served in Co.
+April 4, 1884 – Confederate veteran James M. Robertson, who served as a third corporal in Co.
 E, 4th Ala.
 Infantry during the Civil War, died.
 He is buried in Robertson Family Cemetery in Conecuh County, Ala.
 Sources say he was wounded in three places at Sharpsburg, Md. in September 1862 and was later wounded at the Battle of the Wilderness on May 6, 1864.

 April 4, 1888 – National Baseball Hall of Fame center fielder and manager Tris Speaker was born in Hubbard, Texas.
 He would go on to play for the Boston Americans/Red Sox, the Cleveland Indians, the Washington Senators and the Philadelphia Athletics and manage the Indians from 1916 to 1926.
 He was inducted into the Hall of Fame in 1937.